 Factiva provides access to global news and business information, including local newspapers, same-day newswires, company reports, and media programs.
 Provides company information including market data and competitors.
 Includes full-text of the Wall Street Journal.
 Coverage in more than 20 languages.

-Facts & Comparisons® contains authoritative and comprehensive drug information with unbiased, reliable information.
+Facts & Comparisons® (Facts and Comparisons) contains authoritative and comprehensive drug information with unbiased, reliable information.
 In addition to descriptions, generic and commercial names, dosage, warnings, it includes a drug/disease indications database, dosage, body measurement, and general pharmacology calculators, patient handouts, and much more for the health professional, and pharmacy and pharmacology researcher.

 The FAMSI site offers access to numerous databases, image banks, bibliographies, online glossaries and dictionaries, web links and full text scholarly articles about the Pre-Columbian Maya, Aztec, Zapotec, and Olmec cultures of Mesoamerica.
 Collections include, among many others: the Justin Kerr rollout photographs of Maya vases, the Robert Montgomery Dictionary of Maya Hieroglyphs, the Linda Schele Drawing Collection, the Tikal Digital Access Project images, the University of Pennsylvania Library Mesoamerican Language Texts Digitization Project texts and digitized Graz codices, accompanied by notable commentaries.